 In addition to decorating mountains of gingerbread and sugar cookies, a beloved Christmas tradition in my family was eating lefse on Christmas Eve.
-My Norwegian Great Grandmother would cook the thin potato pancakes every year in her tiny apartment on a piping hot griddle.
+My Norwegian Great-grandmother would cook the thin potato pancakes every year in her tiny apartment on a piping hot griddle.
 As soon as the pancake was golden and toasted, we would slather on some salty butter and sprinkle a bit of crunchy sugar.
 I am so particularly fond of this dish that I searched for it on every restaurant menu I passed while travelling in Oslo.
 Later I found out that the dish, as I know it, is enjoyed by Norwegian-Americans living in the Midwest United States.

 This post originally appeared as a holiday guest post on The Kitchn.
 You can view the entry here.
-Feasting on Art was nominated for a Homies award.
-Vote for us here!

 makes a dozen medium size pancakes